LukaAvbreht/Social_graphs/project/project_part1.md

 Other files mostly contain links to other databases for movies, and information about cast and crew for each movie.
 The whole data set contains around 45000 movies.
+If we inclue all of the subtitles we have arround 60 GB's of

 We decided to only analise the 5000 movies with highest revenue and filtered movies that are already realised only realised movies.
-For each of this movie we also downloaded subtitles for each of the movie to use in analysis.
-We decided to go with the subset due to performance and space issue with the whole data set.
+For each of this movie we also downloaded subtitles to use in analysis.
+We decided to go with the subset due to performance and space issues with the whole data set.

-There are (ACTOR NUM) of actors in this data set and (DIRECTOR_NUM) of directors in our data set.
+There are 18.694 of actors with (CONNECTION NUMBER) connections connecting the network.
+We also created an director graph, with (DIRECTOR_NUM) directors and (DIRECTOR CONNECTIONS) connections between them in our data set.

 In our analysis we will include: